jandelgado/rabtap/README.md

 ### Basic commands

-Rabtap understand the following commands:
+Rabtap understands the following commands:

 * `tap` - taps to an exchange and transparently receives messages sent to the exchange, without affecting actual message delivery (using exchange-to-exchange